saku-1101/Online-GroceryStore-WebApp/README.md

 ## 🚀 Run Locally
 Before you run the project locally, you must meet the prerequisites.
+### Prerequisites
 - Install Docker Desktop
 - Install Git CLI
-- All the secrets
+- All the secrets (-> Database and SMTP server secrets)
-    - .env in Laravel
+    - Prepare .env in Laravel *(If you're authorized person, I personally provided you with .env file via restricted-access link.
+You just download and place the .env file under online-grocerystore-webapp> backend> src directory.)*
-    - In .env, you're required to replace SMTP screats to       activate sending email functionality.
+    - In .env, you're required to replace SMTP screats to activate sending email functionality as well as Database secrets to access MySQL server.
     - For more information, have a look at [How to Use the Gmail SMTP Server to Send Emails for Free](https://kinsta.com/blog/gmail-smtp-server/)

 Once you got all requirements, clone the project